 “do I really dislike Dubai or did I miss out?”

 What did you like about Dubai?

-So timing may not have been in our favor when I say I dislike Dubai.
+So timing may not have been in our favour when I say I dislike Dubai.
 That’s not to say I didn’t have a good time.
-I really liked wandering around Dubai Creek and watching the dock workers and old junk boats come and go.
+I really liked wandering around Dubai Creek and watching the dockworkers and old junk boats come and go.
 It was about as real as the place felt while we were there.

 Although water parks can be found anywhere and although my back limited me to what crazy watersides I could enjoy, the Wild Wadi waterpark is a blast.
 Thankfully they have a bunch of tubing rides that I was able to go on which were awesome – especially the ones where you end up inside an aquarium.